The Albert Medal

 Recognising creativity and innovation since 1864

-The RSA Albert Medal is awarded annually to recognise the creativity and innovation of individuals and organisations working to resolve the challenges of our time.
+The RSA Albert Medal is awarded annually to recognise innovations that contribute to a better world for people, place and planet.
 It was instituted in 1864 as a memorial to Prince Albert, a former President of the RSA.

 Recipients range from world-renowned scientists and artists to social campaigners.
 They include:

 - Alexander Graham Bell in 1902 for the invention of the telephone.

 - Marie Curie in 1910 for the discovery of radium.

 - Stephen Hawking in 1999 for improving public awareness of physics.

 - Professor Dame Sarah Gilbert DBE in 2021 for her role as the Oxford Project Leader for ChAdOx1 nCov-19, a vaccine against the novel coronavirus.

 2022 Albert Medal

 The 2022 Albert Medal has been awarded to healthcare pioneers Lord Andrew Mawson and Professor Sir Sam Everington, in recognition of their role as pioneers of social prescribing to combat isolation, improve public health and support full participation in society.

 Andrew is a social entrepreneur who has been innovating, disrupting and creating for over 35 years.
 Sam has been a GP in Tower Hamlets since 1989 in the Bromley by Bow Partnership that they co-founded.
 The social prescribing delivered at the centre is now part of a network of thousands across the country.